 In New Mexico we value our heritage, our people, and our natural environment.
 By showcasing “Big Trees”, we celebrate them as symbols of strength, durability, and the quality of life that we provide for the citizens of our state.

 NM State Forestry Division encourages sustainable forest management and community tree care to grow "Big Trees" of the future.

 NM State Champ Ponderosa Pine (Catron Co.)

-NM State CHAMP Rio Grande Cottonwood (San Juan Co.)
+NM State CHAMP Rio Grande Cottonwood (Bernalillo Co.)